auth0/docs/articles/client-platforms/vanillajs/10-customizing-lock.md

 For more information, see: [Language Dictionary Specification](/libraries/lock/v10/i18n).

-# Summary
+## Summary

-In this guide you learned how to customize the default Auth0's login window appearance and how to add internationalization to it by using Auth0Lock's languageDictionary property.
+In this guide we saw how to customize the default Auth0's login window appearance and how to change the form's title by using Auth0Lock's languageDictionary property.